Beatrice H. Barrett Lectures on Brain and Behavior: Paradigm Fusion

 The Barrett Initiative works to disseminate information within the behavior analysis community, the neuroscience community, and the scientific community at large that to advance the understanding of the connections between operant behavior and neural activity.
 In addition to publications, the Barrett Institute hosts a range of virtual and live events featuring researchers from both neuroscience, behavior analysis, and other complimentary disciplines.
 You can also find us annually at the annual conference of the Association of Behavior Analysis International (ABAI), Texas Association of Behavior Anaysis (TxABA), and many other regional, national, and international conferences.

-Upcoming for Fall 2022:
+Upcoming for Fall 2023:

-October 28th, 2022 at 3 pm CDT (In-person at the University of North Texas in Denton, TX and Online)
+November 3rd, 2023 at 2:00-4:00PM CST (In-person at the University of North Texas University Union Room 332 – Senate Chambers in Denton, TX and Online)

 Dr. Michael Merzenich, PhD, is one of the scientists responsible for our current understanding of brain plasticity–the notion that the brain can change itself at any age.
 For nearly five decades, he and his colleagues have conducted seminal research defining the functional organization of the auditory and somatosensory nervous systems.
 Research on cortical plasticity conducted in his laboratory has greatly contributed to our current understanding of the phenomenology of brain plasticity across the human lifetime.
 Dr. Merzenich has received numerous prestigious awards and prizes for his research and holds nearly 100 patents for his work.
 He is a member of both the National Academy of Sciences and the Institute of Medicine.
 In 2016, Dr. Merzenich was awarded one of the world’s top neuroscience prizes, the Kavli Prize, for his achievements in the field of brain plasticity.

 Abstract: The Brain Plasticity Revolution- September 15th, 2023